Author: James Cheef Wright

 The Biblical View: Water as Cleansing and Spirit as Regeneration

 A final theory is not only rooted in theology — it is rooted in Scripture itself.
-This view holds that Jesus was referring directly to Ezekial 36:25-27, a prophecy that addresses both water and the Spirit in the context of God’s promised work of renewal.
-Through the prophet Ezekial, God says to the house of Israel:
+This view holds that Jesus was referring directly to Ezekiel 36:25-27, a prophecy that addresses both water and the Spirit in the context of God’s promised work of renewal.
+Through the prophet Ezekiel, God says to the house of Israel:

 25 I will also sprinkle clean water on you, and you will be clean.
 I will cleanse you from all your impurities and all your idols.